-SETTLEMENT DEMAND PACKAGE - REQUEST FOR WRITTEN SETTLEMENT OFFER
+SETTLEMENT DEMAND PACKAGE -

 Please accept this demand package on behalf of Luis Diego Nichols.
-This submission is intended to give State Farm a complete, fair, and trial-ready opportunity to evaluate this claim before litigation is filed.
-We are not inserting an opening dollar demand in this correspondence.
-Instead, after reviewing the liability evidence, medical records, gross billed medical specials of $7,538.68, and the human damages described below, State Farm should make a written settlement offer by June 4, 2026.

-This is not a low-value, soft-tissue-only claim to be minimized by template.
 The collision occurred when State Farm's insured attempted a left turn across oncoming traffic at Grant and Mountain in Tucson.
 The police diagram, the driver statements, the citation, and the photographs all tell the same story: Luis was traveling straight through the intersection when the left-turning vehicle entered his path.
 The property damage photographs show a violent front-end collision, with the Toyota's front structure, hood, bumper, grille area, and passenger-side front corner visibly crushed and torn away.

-Liability is clear and should not be seriously disputed.
+Liability is clear.

 The Tucson Police Department report places the collision at E Grant Road and N Mountain Avenue on October 6, 2025.
 Unit 1 was State Farm's insured, Kristin Elena Orozco.
 Unit 2 was Luis Diego Nichols.
 The report records that Ms. Orozco was eastbound on Grant, in the left-turn lane, intending to turn onto Mountain.
 She stated she had a yellow light, saw the vehicle in front of her turn, followed it, and collided with the westbound vehicle.
 Luis reported that he was westbound on Grant in the number-one lane, traveling through the intersection on a green light when the other car turned in front of him.
 The diagram shows exactly that configuration: the left-turning Unit 1 crossing into the path of the straight-through Unit 2.

 The responding officer cited Ms. Orozco under A.R.S.
 Section 28-772 for failure to yield while turning left at an intersection.
 Arizona law required her to yield to oncoming traffic that was in the intersection or so close as to constitute an immediate hazard.
 Arizona's traffic-signal statute likewise does not give a left-turning driver license to cut across vehicles lawfully in the intersection.
 A green or yellow signal does not relieve a turning driver of the duty to yield.
-The comparative-fault facts here are one-sided: Luis was proceeding straight through the intersection; State Farm's insured turned across his lane.
+Luis was proceeding straight through the intersection; State Farm's insured turned across his lane.

-If this case is filed, the first liability exhibit for the jury will be the police report and citation.
-The second will be the property-damage photographs.
-The third will be Ms. Orozco's own statement acknowledging she followed another turning vehicle across the intersection and collided with the westbound car.
-That is a difficult record for a defendant to defend and an easy record for an Arizona jury to understand.

 Medical chronology and treatment summary

-October 6, 2025 - Collision.
-Luis was a 19-year-old construction laborer.
-He was belted.
-The crash produced significant front-end damage to his Toyota.
-The police report notes possible injury and no EMS transport.
-The absence of ambulance transport does not change causation; it is common for young crash victims to try to push through symptoms before seeking care.
+me of